stephenkraemer/gtfanno/readme.md

 # Package maturity

-This package is unreleased, unpublished pre-alpha software, but it is relatively mature and stable.
-We use it often in in-house projects, but cannot yet provide support for external users.
-Also, given the pre-alpha status, we do change the API from time to time, without regard for health and safety of external users.
+This package is unreleased and unpublished software, but we use it often in in-house projects.
+We can not yet provide support for external users.
+Also, given the development status, we do change the API from time to time, without regard for health and safety of external users.

 # Installation